-- 5.11 An assessment board may also decide to terminate your place on the course if: - we have asked you to resubmit a unit or units and you decide not to; or - you fail your resubmission task or tasks.
+- 5.5.4 An assessment board may also decide to terminate your place on the course if: - we have asked you to resubmit a unit or units and you decide not to; or - you fail your resubmission task or tasks.

-In these situations, we would record your highest Fail marks.
+In these situations, we would record a Fail for your unit(s).
 If you have enough academic credit from units you have previously passed, you may qualify for an exit award.
 We would only look at letting you remain on the course if: